zoolanders/documentation/_partials/installation/default.md

-You have **two** ways installing the extension, the first and easier one is the 1-click install with ZOOlanders Manager, the other way is to download the **zip** package and install with Joomla!
-Extension Manager as any other plugin.
+You have **two** ways installing the extension, the first and easier one is the 1-click install with **ZOOlanders Extension Manager**, the other way is to download the **zip** package and install with **Joomla!
+Extension Manager** as any other plugin.
 Both options requires the ZOOlanders extension, before proceeding make sure is installed.

-## Option 1: Install with ZOOlanders Manager
+## Option 1: with ZOOlanders Manager

-The easiest way to install is to use the Manager:

 1. In your site, locate the extension entry in the ZOOlanders Manager extensions list
-2. Click on the Install button
+2. Click on its Install button

-## Option 2: Install with Joomla!
-Extension Manager
+## Option 2: with Joomla!
+Manager

-The alternative way is to install with **Joomla!
-Extension Manager**:

 1. Download the package from the [Downloads](http://zoolanders.com/downloads)
 2. In your site, go to Joomla!
 Extension Manager and use the **Upload Package File** option to upload and install the downloaded